Can Insurance Companies Spy on You?

 Social Media Monitoring by an Insurance Company

-In Australia, it is common for an insurance company to monitor social media accounts for fraudulent activity, particularly for larger insurance claims.
+In Australia, it is common for insurance companies to monitor social media accounts for fraudulent activity, particularly in relation to larger insurance claims.
 Insurers employ larger teams of insurance investigators who seek to limit their employer’s financial liability.

-As part of their role, private investigators view the claimants’ and acquaintances’ social media posts and interactions to assess whether their claims are valid and legitimate and spot any signs of deception.
-For example, they might check the physical range of someone making an injury claim.
+As part of their role, private investigators view the claimants’, friends’ and family members’ social media posts to assess whether their cases are valid and legitimate and spot any signs of deception.
+For example, they might check the physical range of someone with an active case.

 The goal of investing in surveillance is to increase insurance companies’ bottom lines by reducing the number of claims they have to pay.